Thousands of furnished rentals to book online

 If you are looking for a furnished apartment, then look no further than Nestpick: we specialise in apartments for rent for medium and long term stays.
 If you are looking for a one room apartment, 2 bedroom apartment or something larger then we have plenty of options for you.
 Most of our rentals have all bills included, are newly renovated and contain all the modern amenities you would expect: a fully equipped kitchen, washing machine and wifi.
 Many of our properties also have their own unique features such as a balcony, bike parking or excellent transport connections.
 Make sure to check the deposit and fees with your individual landlord, as contracts may vary.

-This city captures the hearts of most and is a perfect place to study; however, there are a few things to look out for.
+Seville has three public universities and more than 80,000 university students in the city.
+Finding apartments to rent in Seville is relatively easy, although the availability and pricing may vary greatly depending on the season.
 You need to think about what type of student accommodation you want and where in Seville you would like to live.
 This is simple.
 Below is a guide helping to ease you through this transition; helping you to enjoy your time whilst you study in Seville.

 Finding cheap accommodation in Seville is easier than other Spanish cities i.e Madrid or Barcelona.
 Andalusia still has a relatively low cost of living compared to other Spanish regions.
 The housing choices are amongst living in a co-immersed shared home, student apartments in Seville, or live in student residence halls from your university.